LukasMurdock/LukasMurdock.github.io/_posts/2020-04-24-real-skills-conference.md

 “That’s a big lizard.”
 No one will understand what you’re saying.
 No one will like you if you tell them no.
-If you know it, everyone else knows it.
+If you know it, everyone else knows it too.

 *End Call.* Back to the main group.